Overview

 Example scenario

-The settlement includes three flows:
+The settlement covers three flows:

 - Investment Bank to Asset Manager: 1,000 CORP-BOND.